ro-the-creator/M1-Project--Cafe-Sales/README.md

 ![](README-files/Busiest-Day-Month.png)

 <p align="center">
-As shown, we can see that Friday, Sunday, and Tuesday are the busiest days, respectively.
-For months, October, December, and April are the busiest months, respectively.
+As shown, we can see that Friday, Sunday, and Tuesday are the busiest days, shown in order by the colors gold, silver, and bronze.
+For months, October, December, and April are the busiest months, similarly in color.
 </p>

 ***